Abbey Lincoln: Music

-Actress
+Acting

-In 1956 Lincoln appeared in The Girl Can't Help It, for which she wore a dress that had been worn by Marilyn Monroe in Gentlemen Prefer Blondes (1953), and interpreted the theme song, working with Benny Carter.
+In 1956, Lincoln appeared in the musical comedy film The Girl Can't Help It —for which she wore a dress that had been worn by Marilyn Monroe in Gentlemen Prefer Blondes (1953)—and interpreted "Spread the World, Spread the Gospel".

 With Ivan Dixon, she co-starred in Nothing But a Man (1964), an independent film written and directed by Michael Roemer.
-In 1968 she co-starred with Sidney Poitier and Beau Bridges in For Love of Ivy and received a 1969 Golden Globe nomination for her appearance in the film.
+In 1968, she co-starred with Sidney Poitier and Beau Bridges in For Love of Ivy, and she received a 1969 Golden Globe nomination for her appearance in the film.

-Television appearances began in 1968 with The Name of the Game.
-In March 1969 for WGBH-TV Boston, in one of a 10-episode series of individual dramas written, produced and performed by blacks, "On Being Black," was her work in Alice Childress's Wine in the Wilderness.
-She appeared in Mission: Impossible (1971), the telemovie Short Walk to Daylight (1972), Marcus Welby, M.D.
+Lincoln's television appearances began in 1968 with The Name of the Game.
+In March 1969, she appeared in Alice Childress's Wine in the Wilderness, the first of the 10-episode series "On Being Black" presented by WGBH-TV Boston, featuring individual dramas written, produced and performed by Blacks.
+Lincoln appeared in Mission: Impossible (1971), the TV movie Short Walk to Daylight (1972), Marcus Welby, M.D.
 (1974), and All in the Family (1978).

-In the 1990 Spike Lee movie Mo' Better Blues, Abbey Lincoln played the young Bleek's mother, Lillian.
+In the 1990 Spike Lee movie Mo' Better Blues, Lincoln played the young Bleek's mother Lillian.

+Activism

+Following the assassination of Congolese liberation leader Patrice Lumumba, Lincoln was a notable participant a group of African-American activists, including Max Roach, Rosa Guy, and Maya Angelou, who burst into a United Nations Security Council meeting in a protest demonstration on February 15, 1961.
+(Lincoln, Guy and Angelou had had a prior meeting with Malcolm X at the Shabazz Restaurant in Harlem to solicit his opinion, and he had "let them know that he was impressed by their activism against the global imperialism of Belgium and the United States".)

 Personal life

 Lincoln was married from 1962 to 1970 to drummer Max Roach, whose daughter from a previous marriage, Maxine, appeared on several of Lincoln's albums.

+Lincoln opened a national conversation by highlighting natural hair.
+Lincoln produced the "Naturally 62" fashion show, which featured Grandassa models wearing natural hair.
+Before the mid-1960s, African-American women were expected to straighten their hair with the use of a hot comb.
+This fashion show aligned with the "Black is beautiful" movement that celebrated natural black beauty.